rdiaz02/OncoSimul/README.md

 (http://www.opensource.org/licenses/MIT) and is compatible with GPL (http://directory.fsf.org/wiki/License:Expat).
 The file was originally downloaded from http://www.partow.net/programming/exprtk/index.html on 2017-05-15.
-The most recent version was downloaded again on 2020-12-09, from the [exprTk repo](https://github.com/ArashPartow/exprtk).<!-- at commit --> <!-- https://github.com/ArashPartow/exprtk/commit/9fad72832c70348725c073e369a3321781001766). --> The file was originally named `exprtk.hpp`; to conform to R's requirements, it was renamed as `exprt.h`
+The most recent version was downloaded again on 2022-09-12, from the [exprTk repo](https://github.com/ArashPartow/exprtk).<!-- at commit --> <!-- https://github.com/ArashPartow/exprtk/commit/9fad72832c70348725c073e369a3321781001766). --> The file was originally named `exprtk.hpp`; to conform to R's requirements, it was renamed as `exprtk.h`

 The code in `OncoSimulR/src/multivariate_hypergeometric.cpp` and `OncoSimulR/src/multivariate_hypergeometric.h` is from [extraDistr](https://github.com/twolodzko/extraDistr).
 This code is copyright Tymoteusz Wolodzko, and is licensed under the GNU GPL 2.